NishchayAnand/software-engineering/Java/Java Core/Exception Handling/Notes.md

 If the runtime system exhaustively searches all the methods on the call stack without finding an appropriate exception handler, the runtime system terminates.

+If the methods in an interface declare exceptions, any code calling methods on a reference of that type (interface type) must handle or declare the exceptions.

+If your superclass constructor throws an exception, you have no choice but to declare that your constructor also throws an exception.

 ## Advantages of Exceptions

 1. **Separates error handling code from regular code.**